ntoll/ntoll.github.io/article/why-computers-2/index.md

   evaluated together, **collectively they are true only if all of them are true**.

-Propositional logic describes the rules of a game to construct sentences that make logical sense.
+Propositional logic describes the rules of a "game" to construct sentences that make logical sense.
 Playing by the rules of logic forces everyone to reach the same inevitable conclusion: if we accept that the premises are true (it is sunny and I am wearing a coat) propositional logic dictates the conclusion must be true (I am hot).
-The object of propositional logic is to use the rules to work out if a sentence is true or false.
+The object of propositional logic is to use the rules to evaluate (work out) if a sentence is true or false.

 Here's the brain twist: propositional logic doesn't care about meaning.
-The important logical aspects of the example above don't concern my state in the real world (which is why the sentence sounds slightly odd).
-*Propositional logic only cares about truth and how propositions fit together*.
+The important logical aspects of the example above don't concern my state in the real world (which is why the sentence sounds slightly odd). *Propositional logic only cares about truth and how propositions fit together*.
 I could revise the example to:

 > "If A and B then C."